-- International driver's licences are legal for the first 12 months only and then you must get a NZ driver's licence.
-You must carry an English translation for your international licence when you are driving. - ETC strongly recommends you have car insurance if you are going to drive in New Zealand.
+- International driver's licences are legal for the first 12 months after your arrival into New Zealand and then you must get a New Zealand driver's licence.
+You must carry an English translation of your international licence when you are driving. - ETC strongly recommends you have car insurance if you are going to drive in New Zealand.